andrejonasson/dynamic-coattention-network-plus/README.md

 ### Dynamic Coattention Network Plus (DCN+)

 DCN+ encoder combines the question and passage using a dot-product based coattention mechanism, similar to the Transformer Network.
 The decoder is application specific, specifically made for finding an answer span within a passage, it uses an iterative mechanism for recovering from local minima.
-Instead of mixed objective the implementation uses cross entropy as in vanilla DCN.
+Instead of a mixed objective the implementation uses cross entropy like the vanilla DCN.

 <img src="encoder.png">

 For the implementation see `dcn_plus.py`.
 An effort has been made to document each component.
-Each component of the encoder (coattention layer, affinity softmax masking, sentinel vectors and encoder units) and certain parts of the application specific decoder are modular and can easily be used with other networks.
+Each component of the encoder (coattention layer, affinity softmax masking, sentinel vectors and encoder units) and certain parts of the decoder are modular and can easily be used with other networks.

 ### Baseline model
 Simple baseline model (BiLSTM + DCN-like Coattention + Naive decoder).
 The baseline model achieves ~0.46 F1 (limited to paragraphs below 300 words and questions below 25 words) on the development set after testing a few hyperparameters.